-Applied Mathematics and Analytics (BS) Core Curriculum See Core Curriculum section of the Catalog Final Requirements Complete a minimum of 120 college-level credits.
-Final Requirements Complete a minimum of 40 upper division credits (300/400).
-Applied Math and Analytics, Major Requirements MATH 150, 220, 221, 230, 261, 320, 325, 335, 365, 487, 498, 499, 344 or 420, ENGR 112, 370, PHYS 260, 270, MGMT 447.
+Applied Mathematics and Analytics (BS) Applied Math and Analytics, Major Requirements MATH 150, 220, 221, 230, 261, 320, 325, 335, 365, 487, 498, 499, 344 or 420, ENGR 112, 370, PHYS 260, 270, MGMT 447.
 (55 credits) Art (Minor) Program Information Art is a timeless means of communicating human experience.
 Artistic, creative abilities help move our civilization forward.
 Students undertaking the art minor at Viterbo University learn what it means to recognize and create sound works of art, and to understand the art forms of cultures throughout history.
 The art minor provides students with meaningful opportunities to study and practice artistic methods, techniques, and media, embedded with intellectual inquiry and critical analysis.
 In this minor, students are mentored in their quest to answer relevant questions, like: How do I generate ideas and discern their strength?
 How do I turn my ideas into strong, original art forms?
 How do I craft them with my hands?
 How might I use art and my creative abilities to serve my community?
 Students majoring in all disciplines are encouraged to undertake an art minor to enhance their learning experience as they prepare for life beyond college.
 The minor consists of an 18-credit sequence of courses in studio art and art history.
 Students are required to take two Foundations courses, one course in art history, and nine credits in studio electives.
 Studio courses are offered in painting, drawing, sculpture, ceramics, printmaking, photography, and graphic design.
-Back Policy The below courses may be used to fulfill the studio requirement: ARTS 111, 116, 121, 203, 207, 216, 228, 286, 288, 300, 305, 308, 316, 317, 320, 328, 486, 488, 489.
-Art, Minor Requirements ARTS 111, 121, 160.
+Policy The below courses may be used to fulfill the studio requirement: ARTS 111, 116, 121, 203, 207, 216, 228, 286, 288, 300, 305, 308, 316, 317, 320, 328, 486, 488, 489.
+Art Education (BS) Art, Minor Requirements ARTS 111, 121, 160.
 Nine credits of studio of choice.
 Eight credits must be unique to the minor.
-Art Education (BS) Program Information
+Program Information